 |Home-distilled water||4 – 7 days|

-Please note the periods above are estimates and for best quality.
+Please note the periods above are estimates and for the best quality.

 How To Tell If Distilled Water Has Gone Bad

-But if you noticed that the smell of the distilled water has changed significantly, or any impurities got into the container, discard the water.
+But if you notice that the smell of the distilled water has changed significantly, or find that any impurities got into the container, discard the water.
 Same thing if it tastes off.
 If it’s water for appliance use and looks and smells like usual, feel free to use it.